Doctor of Pharmacy

-The Office of Academic and Student Affairs (OASA) holds extensive responsibility over programs that facilitate academic and professional growth among HSOP student pharmacists.
-A prospective student is often introduced to OASA during the recruitment process, when individuals interested in the pharmacy profession meet with the Director of Recruitment or another member of the staff.
+The Academic Programs division of the Harrison School of Pharmacy holds extensive responsibility over programs that facilitate academic and professional growth among HSOP student pharmacists.
+A prospective student is often introduced to the unit during the recruitment process, when individuals interested in the pharmacy profession meet with the Director of Recruitment or another members of the staff.

 HSOP is a member of the PharmCAS centralized application service, which allows prospective student pharmacists to apply to multiple pharmacy schools using a single web-based application.
 Between an active recruitment program and participation in PharmCAS, the HSOP continues to attract a very competitive applicant pool for each class of 150 student pharmacists.
 The HSOP’s student body are attracted from states throughout the southeast United States, but also includes residents of states such as Alaska, Oregon, California, Maryland, Pennsylvania, and Kansas.

-Throughout the academic year, OASA provides administrative oversight and coordination to a variety of annual student events and activities, which include the Scholarship Convocation, Rho Chi Honor Society Initiation, Career Day, Hargreaves Spring Celebration, Awards Ceremony, and Commencement.
-OASA also administers the school’s awards and scholarship programs.
+Throughout the academic year, Academic Progams provides administrative oversight and coordination to a variety of annual student events and activities, which include the Scholarship Recognition Ceremony, Rho Chi Honor Society Initiation, Career Day, Hargreaves Day, Awards Ceremony, and Commencement.
+Academic Programs also administers the school’s awards and scholarship programs.

 In recent years, the HSOP’s student-pharmacists have been elected and appointed to prominent leadership positions in national pharmacy organizations.
-OASA staff members serve as advisors for HSOP’s Student Council, and assist in coordinating activities of other student organizations including:
+Academic Programs staff members serve as advisors for HSOP’s Student Council, and assist in coordinating activities of other student organizations including:

-- American Pharmaceutical Association — Academy of Student Pharmacists
+- American Pharmacists Association — Academy of Student Pharmacists

 - Student National Pharmaceutical Association